2015 NRL Grand Final: Background

-The Brisbane Broncos qualified for their first grand final appearance since 2006, and had never previously been defeated in a grand final, winning all six they have featured in - 1992, 1993, 1998, 2000, 2006, and 1997 for Super League.
-It was Brisbane coach Wayne Bennett's ninth involvement in a grand final after coaching the club in all of their previous grand final appearances, as well as co-coaching the Canberra Raiders to their maiden grand final in 1987 and winning a premiership title for the St George Illawarra Dragons in 2010.
-The North Queensland Cowboys reached the premiership deciding game for the second time in their history since their inception into the competition in 1995, after losing to the Wests Tigers in their first appearance in 2005.
-It was the second time in history that no New South Wales team had featured in the grand final after 2006 which featured the Broncos up against the Melbourne Storm, and is the first time that a grand final featured two Queensland-based clubs.
-It was also the first time that two clubs captained by Indigenous Australians played in an NRL grand final.
+The Brisbane Broncos qualified for their first grand final appearance since 2006, and had never previously been defeated in a grand final, winning all six they had featured in - 1992, 1993, 1998, 2000, 2006, and 1997 for Super League.
+It was Brisbane coach Wayne Bennett's ninth involvement in a grand final after coaching the club in all of their previous grand final appearances, as well as co-coaching the Canberra Raiders to their maiden grand final in 1987 and winning a premiership with the St George Illawarra Dragons in 2010.
+The North Queensland Cowboys reached the premiership deciding game for the second time since their inception into the competition in 1995, having lost to the Wests Tigers in their first appearance in 2005.
+It was the second time in history that no New South Wales team featured in the grand final, and the first time that both clubs were Queensland-based.
+It was the first time that two clubs were captained by Indigenous Australians played in an NRL grand final.